What is a civil Parking Charge Notice?

 We also know it can be a hassle finding the time or knowing what to put in a formal letter in order to get the solution you want.

-You can also download a copy of our template letters:
+You can also download a copy of our template letter to start your formal appeal against a parking ticket.

 3 Make a formal appeal

-Before proceeding to an independent appeals system, you must first make sure you've exhausted the parking company's internal appeals process.
+Before proceeding to an independent appeals system, you must first make sure you've exhausted the parking company's internal parking fine appeals process.

 This only applies to firms in the British Parking Association (BPA) Approved Operator Scheme or the Independent Parking Committee (IPC) Independent Appeals Service.

-You have 28 days - after the rejection of your initial appeal - to make an appeal to an independent adjudicator like Parking on Private Land Appeals (POPLA) set up by the BPA, for its members.
+You have 28 days - after the rejection of your initial appeal - to make a dispute to an independent adjudicator like Parking on Private Land Appeals (POPLA) set up by the BPA, for its members.

-The IPC Independent Appeals Service works in a similar way to POPLA but only allows you to appeal within 21 days of the rejection of your initial appeal.
+The IPS Independent Appeals Service works in a similar way to POPLA but only allows you to appeal within 21 days of the rejection of your initial appeal of your fine for parking on private land.

-If the independent adjudicator agrees with you, the charge will be cancelled.
+If the independent adjudicator agrees with you, the private parking charge will be cancelled.

 If your appeal is refused, the company can carry on seeking payment and ultimately has the option of taking you to the small claims court.

-If you lose your appeal, you will not have to pay any costs or compensation and the parking charge will not increase.
+If you lose your dispute, you will not have to pay compensation and the parking charge will not increase.

 In order for parking companies to access DVLA data and pursue a parking fine against you, they have to be a member of an accredited trade association.